 Some rail journeys from London to the Alps combine a Eurostar to Paris and then a train from Paris to the Alps.
-This onward train from Paris might be a daytime TGV train, an overnight Corail Lunea sleeper train to the French Alps or a City Night Line sleeper train to Austria.
+This onward train from Paris might be a daytime TGV train or overnight Corail Lunea sleeper train to the French Alps.

 But this throws up a question, because the Eurostar booking horizon is 120 days ahead of your date of travel - further ahead than the 90-day horizon for booking your onward train.
 Should you book these journeys separately or in one go?